MateuszLabun9/Bachelors-degree-project/README.md

 # Created prototype

 In addition, prototype of project was created.
 It was built with wooden chest.
-When user get access, electomagnetic lock opens for 30 seonds.
+When user get access, electromagnetic lock opens for 30 seonds.
 Photo below shows prototype in situation when user provided all needed keys and get access.

 ![accessGranted](https://user-images.githubusercontent.com/44081987/152652735-98f5558c-9d86-4956-a801-7d2b5cf06f5d.png)

 # Error detection

-In case of providing incorrect data like providing unathorised data, on screen will be displayed suitable information
+In case of providing incorrect data like providing unauthorized data, on screen will be displayed suitable information

 If scanned RFID tag is not connected to any authorized person saved in database, on screen will be displayed this information: